Get to know the village

 - Kom El Dikka Restaurant

 Saddle up!
-Explore Tunis and its surrounding nature by horseback
+Explore Tunis and its surrounding nature by horse

 The lake is an important bird nesting area where thousands of migratory birds rest during their winter migration pattern, including large numbers of flamingos.
 Other birds that can easily be spotted in the area are kingfishers, Egrets and Larks, Ducks, Gulls, Moorhens and many wintering waders at the western side of Lake Qarun.
 Little Owls, Kestrels and Black Winged Kites are Fayoumi residents and easy to spot on Palm Trees or Telegraph wires.